swappy9/Retail-Marketing-Analytics/RFM Analysis/README.md

 Python Notebook:

 RFMAnalysis - Contains the initial exploration of data like finding the distribution of target variables, missing values, correlated variables, distribution of categorical variables with target variable, etc.
+I have explored 2 methods for creating the segments - 1) Quantiles and 2) K-Means clustering.